earthlab-education/species-distribution-coding-challenge-byandell/notebooks/siberian-crane-species-download.md

-# Access locations and times of Siberian Crane encounters
+# Siberian Crane Species over Years

 For this challenge, you the
 [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/).